musicslayer/lottery/README.md

 ### Self-Destruct
 The owner may call self-destruct on the contract, however two conditions must first be met:
-- The contract must be corrupt (as described below).
+- The contract must be marked as corrupt (described below).
-- A grace period must pass to allow players to withdraw any funds from the contract.
+- After that, a grace period must pass to allow players to withdraw any funds from the contract.

+The owner may call a "validate" function that performs certain checks:
+- Check for a hard fork.
+- Check to see if the block time has drifted too high.
+- Check for a locked contract.
+- Check for the incorrect accounting of the contract balance.
+- Check for a player prize pool that doesn't match the money used to purchase tickets.
+- Check for an incorrect counting of tickets.
+- Check to see if a drawing has not ended in a long time.

+If any of these has occurred, the contract is marked as corrupt.

 ## Contract
 The lottery contract is not currently deployed.<br/><br/>